This page is a comprehensive resource on our fine art materials. Please contact us if you have a question that you would like answered.

 Q: WHERE CAN I BUY YOUR PRODUCTS?

-A: You can find our products at Jerry’s Artarama, Blick Art Materials, and Kremer Pigments, in the US.
-You can also find our products at Jackson's Art Supplies in the UK, and throughout Australia.
+A: You can find our products throughout the USA including: Jerry’s Artarama, New Wave Art, Blick Art Materials, and Kremer Pigments and others.
 To find your local store, follow this link: [link]

 Q: HOW CAN WE ORDER YOU PRODUCTS IN THE EU?